 For Patients & Caregivers

-Black cumin seed is used for cooking and in medicine in India, Arabia, and Europe.
+Black cumin seed is used for cooking and in traditional medicine in India, Arabia, and Europe.
 Laboratory studies have shown that some components have antioxidant and anti-inflammatory effects.
-Therefore, there is some speculation that black cumin seed may be useful in the treatment of cancer and protect against the side effects of radiation therapy, but these have been proven in humans.
-Early phase studies suggest that black cumin seed may help to control high blood pressure, asthma, diabetes, and rheumatoid arthritis.
+Small clinical suggest that black cumin seed may help to control high blood pressure, asthma, diabetes, and rheumatoid arthritis.

 Animal studies have shown that black cumin seed can stop the growth of tumor cells and reduce the incidence of tumors.
 However, the effects in humans are unclear.

-An early phase study suggests black cumin seed may help to prevent the asthmatic symptoms.
-More research is warranted.
+Studies show that black cumin seed may help to prevent asthmatic symptoms.

 One study shows black cumin seed oil when taken orally, can help reduce symptoms of rheumatoid arthritis

 To treat diabetes

 Small studies show benefits of black cumin seed in patients with diabetes.

 Do Not Take If

 - You are taking cytochrome P450 substrate drugs: Nigella sativa may increase the risk of side effects of these drugs.
 Clinical relevance is not known.